 Who should I talk to if I think my insurance company is violating the parity law?

-If you have genuine concerns that your plan is not complying with parity law, ask your HR department for a summary of benefits to better understand your coverage.
+If you have genuine concerns that your health benefits plan is not complying with parity law, ask your HR department for a summary of benefits to better understand your coverage.
 You can also contact your insurance company directly.
 Your HR department can give you all the information about your coverage and may put you in touch with a health care advocate who can then assist you in appealing.

 If you don’t have a human resource department or your employer doesn’t provide your insurance, you can directly speak with the insurance company.
 If you got your insurance through an insurance exchange, you could get help from your state insurance commissioner.